MontaVista-OpenSourceTechnology/clixon-backend-helper/README.md

 proper.
 The major differences are:
 * The module init function is `clixon_beh_plugin_init()`.
 * You must call `clixon_beh_add_plugin()` to register a plugin.
-You don't return a pointer from the module init funciton.
+You don't return a pointer from the module init function.
 You can register multiple plugins from the same module.
 * You can pass a namespace to `clixon_beh_add_plugin()`.
 You will only get called when those namespaces change at the top level, and only